What is Selective Laser Sintering?

 SLS produces functional plastic parts with isotropic mechanical properties that can be used for detailed prototyping or end-use low-volume production.

-Our SLS 3D printing capabilities
+Our SLS 3D printing service

 From prototyping to small-batch production, our global network of certified SLS 3D printing facilities will allow you to produce highly accurate parts with quality and strength comparable to injection molding.